-200 2.4.1 Architecture
+2.4.1 Architecture

-The RNN-LSTM (Hochreiter and Schmidhuber, 1997) is a deep learning algorithm most suited for prediction of sequential data such as time series, and has received a lot of attention in recent years (Goodfellow et al., 2016).
-Variants of RNN-LSTMs are the best performing models for time series modeling in areas such as stock pricing (Chen et al., 2015), supply chain (Carbonneau et al., 2008), natural language processing (Cho et al., 2014), and speech recognition (Graves et al., 2013).
-A major improvement over regular RNNs, which have issues with the vanishing and the exploding gradients (Pascanu et al., 2013), LSTMs have become the state-of-the-art approach for training RNNs in the deep learning community.
+The RNN-LSTM (Hochreiter and Schmidhuber, 1997) is a deep-learning algorithm most suited for the predictions of sequential data, such as time series, and has received a lot of attention in recent years (Goodfellow et al., 2016).
+Variants of RNN-LSTMs are the best-performing models for time series modeling in areas such as stock pricing (Chen et al., 2015), supply chain (Carbonneau et al., 2008), natural language processing (Cho et al., 2014), and speech recognition (Graves et al., 2013).
+A major improvement over regular RNNs, which have issues with the vanishing and the exploding gradients (Pascanu et al., 2013), LSTMs have become the state-of-the-art approach for training RNNs in the deep-learning community.
 Unlike regular RNNs, the RNN-LSTMs have gates that control the information flow into the neural network from previous time steps of the time series.
-The RNN-LSTM used here, like the RC-ESN but unlike the ANN, is stateful (i.e., actively maintains state).
+The RNN-LSTM used here, like the RC-ESN but unlike the ANN, is stateful (i.e., actively maintains its state).
 Our RNN-LSTM has 50 hidden layers in each RNN-LSTM cell.
 More details on our RNN-LSTM are presented in Appendix D. RNN-LSTMs have many tunable parameters and are trained with the expensive BPTT algorithm (Goodfellow et al., 2016).

-2.4.2 Training and Prediction
+2.4.2 Training and predictions

-The input to the RNN-LSTM is a time-delay-embedded matrix of X(t) with embedding dimension q (also known as lookback) (Kim et al., 1999).
-An extensive hyperparameter optimization (by trial and error) is performed to find the optimal value of q for which the network has the largest prediction horizon (exploring q = 1 - 22, we found q = 3 to yield the best performance).
+The input to the RNN-LSTM is a time-delay-embedded matrix of X(t) with embedding dimension q (also known as lookback; Kim et al., 1999).
+An extensive hyperparameter optimization (by trial and error) is performed to find the optimal value of q for which the network has the largest prediction horizon (exploring q = 1 - 22, we found q = 3to yield the best performance).
 The RNN-LSTM predicts $X(t + \Delta t)$ from the previous q time steps of X(t).
-This is in contrast with RC-ESN, which only uses X(t) and reservoir state r(t) to predict X(t + Δt), and ANN, which only uses X(t) and no state to predict X(t + Δt) (via predicting ΔX(t)).
+This is in contrast with RC-ESN, which only uses X(t) and reservoir state r(t) to predict $X(t + \Delta t)$, and ANN, which only uses X(t) and no state to predict $X(t + \Delta t)$ (via predicting $\Delta X(t)$).
 The weights of the LSTM layers are determined during the training process (see Appendix D).
-During testing, X(t+Δt) is predicted using the past q observables [X(t - (q - 1)Δt)...X(t - Δt), X(t)] that are either known from initial condition or have been previously predicted.
-We have found the best results with a stateless LSTM (which means that the state of the LSTM gets refreshed during the beginning of each batch during training, see Appendix D) that outperforms a stateful LSTM (where the states gets carried over to the next batch during training).
+During testing, $X(t + \Delta t)$ is predicted using the past q observables $[X(t-(q-1)\Delta t)...X(t-\Delta t), X(t)]$ that are either known from the initial condition or have been previously predicted.
+We have found the best results with a stateless LSTM (which means that the state of the LSTM is refreshed during the beginning of each batch during training; see Appendix D) that outperforms a stateful LSTM (where the states are carried over to the next batch during training).

 The architecture of our RNN-LSTM is similar to the one used in Vlachas et al. (2018).
-There is no overfitting in the training phase because the final training and testing accuracies are the same.
-Our code is developed in Keras and is made publicly available (see Code and data availability).
+There is no overfitting in the training phase because the final training and testing accura-